88Natalia88/project_portfolio/README.md

 ​
 ## Description
 ​
-This site is a project to create your brand from scratch and promote it ​
+A multi-page website is a project to create your brand from scratch and promote it.
+The site consists of a main page, a blog, a portfolio page and a feedback page.
+​
 ​
 ## Technology stack